 Time: 20-45 minutes (depending on how long you want to sit and relax)

 As you walk down the road by the river, there’s a beautiful garden you can visit.
-It only costs £1.50 to enter but it’s a relaxing place to stop by the river and in spring there are some beautiful cherry blossom trees.
+It’s not free but only costs £1.50 to enter but it’s a relaxing place to stop by the river and in spring there are some beautiful cherry blossom trees.
 I arrived later in the day and was eyeing this garden up for some chill time but sadly I didn’t quite make it.
+(I did say 24 hours in Bath isn’t quite enough time to see and do everything!)

 Admire the beauty of Bath Abbey